theophile-gousselot/execution-integrity-down-to-control-signals/README.md

 I shoud do this:
 - image of CFG: Dhrystone CFG (Control Flow Graph) first and last instruction nodes are at the right
 - include cfi_riscv_equation in repo! to explains python codes
+- refer to https://docs.openhwgroup.org/projects/cv32e40p-user-manual/en/latest/pipeline.html#single-and-multi-cycle-instructions to explains cycle penalties
+- give the code for the methods to comput riscv valid ratio
 ## Getting Started